miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 {% endhighlight %}

 This is the standard way to set things up, but it may differ from repo to repo.
-Check out the local readme file for instructions.
-There may also be a `bootstrap.sh` file in the repo, in which case you can skip the instructions from the virtualenv to here and simply run
+Check out the repo's readme file for instructions.
+There may also be a `bootstrap.sh` file in the repo, in which case you can skip the instructions from the virtualenv to here, and simply run:

 {% highlight bash %}